All These Can Damage Your Sleep

 BUT although exercise is good for your sleep, exercising too close to bedtime can ruin it.
-It doesn’t happen to everyone, but if that sounds like you, try to finish up your workout at least 3 hours before you go to bed.
+Again it doesn’t happen to everyone, but if that sounds like you, try to finish up your workout at least 3 hours before you go to bed.

-You’re more likely to have sleep problems if you have untreated issues like anxiety, depression, or bipolar disorder.
+You’re more likely to have sleep problems if you have untreated issues like anxiety, depression, or something else.

-Or it could be a difficult period in your life, like losing your job or partner.
-Whatever the cause, talk therapy, medication, or both might help.
+Or it could be a difficult period in your life generally, but whatever the cause, talk therapy, medication, or both might help.

 Difficult or angry discussions late at night can trigger hormones that keep you up.
 Save tough talks for daylight hours, and try a soothing evening routine.